gamejolt/doc-help/src/guidelines/index.md

 Game Jolt is freely open to people of all kinds and from all different places.
 Our aim is to have a welcoming, friendly and supportive community for everyone to enjoy!

 Because Game Jolt is so diverse, having clearly defined guidelines will help all of us to remain open-minded and tolerant of one another.
-Failure to follow these guidelines can lead to content being removed, users getting blocked from certain Communities, or even being permanently banned or removed from Game Jolt.
+Failure to follow these guidelines can lead to content being removed, users getting blocked from certain Communities, Community ownership or other privileges being revoked/transferred, verification being lost, or even being permanently banned or removed from Game Jolt.
 Though it is necessary, taking such action saddens us, so we ask that you please consider these guidelines carefully so that we can have as big and happy a community as possible!

 Without further ado, we present to you the Game Jolt Site Guidelines! 🎉🎉🎉